Upper Westside Atlanta Magazine

 April 2026

-Another quick stress reliever that you can harness any time during your day is breath focus.
+Another quick stress relief practice that you can harness any time during your day is breath focus.
 When we become stressed or angered, our breath becomes shallow.
 Learning how to deepen the exhalation, especially during moments of agitation, activates the parasympathetic nervous system.
 Essentially, a long inhalation followed by an even longer exhalation tells your body that you are safe.
-This can return your body back to a state of regulation so that you can truly “breathe easy.”
+This can return your body to a state of regulation so that you can truly “breathe easy.”
 Next time you start to feel your chest tighten, try pausing to focus on the breath.
 You may try a technique called 4-7-8 breathing.
 This technique works by inhaling for 4 counts, holding at the top of your inhalation for 7 counts, and then slowly releasing the air for 8 full counts.

-Lastly, gentle movement of any kind can help to release chemicals to the brain that will contribute to your overall sense of calm.Whether it is a daily walk around the neighborhood, stretching before bed or a few rounds of cat/cow yoga poses at your desk, you will notice a difference almost immediately! //
+Lastly, gentle movement of any kind can help to release chemicals to the brain that will contribute to your overall sense of calm.
+Whether it is a daily walk around the neighborhood, stretching before bed, or practicing yoga for relaxation with a few rounds of cat/cow poses at your desk, you will notice a difference almost immediately!

 Copyright © 2025 SDB-360 | Upper Westside Atlanta Magazine